What is the Difference Between Online Accounting and Traditional?

 What is online accounting?

 All businesses need to keep financial records.
-There are all sorts of ways you might do this, but online accounting refers to using software which hosted online in the cloud, rather than downloaded to a single device with a single user licence.
+There are all sorts of ways you might do this, but online accounting refers to using software which is hosted online in the cloud, rather than downloaded to a single device with a single user licence.

 Can’t I just use a spreadsheet?

-Now that you have an idea of what cloud accounting actually is, let’s consider the overall cost of it in comparison with traditional accounting solutions and services.
+Now you have an idea of what cloud accounting actually is, let’s consider the overall cost of it in comparison with traditional accounting solutions and services.

-Traditional accounting
+Traditional accounting software costs

 Online accounting